SmithWillSuffice/ohanga-pai/content/blog/23_toonastytwit.md

 payers.

 You simply cannot say the tax-payer is funding the welfare recipients.
-I know some MMT aware types claim the government uses the budget to make it *seem as so* the tax-payer is funding the welfare payments.
+I know some MMT aware types claim the government uses the budget to make it *seem as though* the tax-payer is funding the welfare payments.
 After-all, that's the social discourse even on *soi dissant* "progressive" shows like The Majority Report.
 But this is not the fault of those living on social welfare.
 You blame the government in this case